daleewald/volume-sync-gcp-compose/README.md

 # volume-sync-gcp-compose

 ## Description
-Places a watch on a mounted directory structure, watching for additions and changes.
-These events will create jobs in a queue and reference the event information.
+Places a watch on a mounted directory structure, watching for additions and changes with [chokidar](https://github.com/paulmillr/chokidar) .
+These events will create jobs in a redis-backed [bee-queue](https://github.com/bee-queue/bee-queue) and reference the event information.
 A worker processes the jobs and performs uploads to, or removals from, GCP Cloud Storage.

 ## Requirements
 Google Cloud: